7h3730B/nix/README.md

 My machines are named after characters from [Isekai Quartet](https://myanimelist.net/anime/38472/Isekai_Quartet/)

 ### Albedo
-Is my main machine there all the work should be done, currently it runs in a VM.
+Is my main machine there all the work is done, currently it runs in a VM.

-Should be connected to tailscale
+Connected to tailscale

 ### Rem
 Rem is a raspberry pi in my home network also connected to tailscale.
 It runs all private stuff, like RSS feed manager, bookmark manager, irc bouncer, a WiFi access point and other stuff i don't know yet.